Privacy Policy

 We use the information we collect for the following purposes:

-• Communication.
-To send you service-related communications, including push notifications (with your consent), account security alerts, and responses to your support inquiries.
+- Communication.
+To send you service-related communications, including on-device notifications you enable (such as rest timers and workout reminders), account security alerts, and responses to your support inquiries.

 We do not use your data for third-party advertising, and we do not sell your personal information to any third party.